Gauge invariance of radiative jet functions in the position-space formulation of SCET: Preliminaries

 Note that the hard-collinear and soft momenta have different virtualities in $\lambda$: $r_{hc}^2 \sim Q^2\lambda^2$, and $r_s^2\sim Q^2 \lambda^4$.

 The $n$-hard-collinear Dirac field $\psi_n$ can be decomposed into large- and small-component collinear fields by applying collinear projectors $P_n$ and $P_{\bar{n}}$ onto $\psi_n$:

 where

-We make use of the following additional notations for SCET fields: $q_s$ is a soft-quark field, $G_n^\mu$ is an $n$-hard-collinear gluon field, and $G_s^\mu$ is a soft gluon field. $q_s$, $\eta_n$ and $\xi_n$ have homogeneous scaling of order $\lambda^3$, $\lambda^2$ and $\lambda$, respectively.
+We make use of the following additional notations for SCET fields: $q_s$ is a soft-quark field, $G_n^\mu$ is an $n$-hard-collinear-gluon field, and $G_s^\mu$ is a soft-gluon field. $q_s$, $\eta_n$ and $\xi_n$ have scaling of order $\lambda^3$, $\lambda^2$ and $\lambda$, respectively.
 Each component of the field $G_n^\mu$ has the same scaling as the $n$-hard-collinear momentum in Eq.~(\ref{eq:n-hard-collinear-mom}), and each component of the field $G_s^\mu$ has the same scaling as the soft momentum in Eq.~(\ref{eq:soft-ell-power}). $g_s = \sqrt{4\pi \alpha_s}$ is the strong coupling.

 We define the $n$-hard-collinear Wilson line as

 and we define the covariant derivatives as